 - All files, both header and source, must begin with the standard header information, which contains the file identification information, a one line description of the module, and the copyright notice.
 Different copyright statements may be required for different sites. - The header may also contain a longer description of the purpose of the module and any other pertinent information about the module. - A change log for each module must be maintained in a manner appropriate to the development environment.
-Exactly how this is done is still to be determined by the development environment chosen. - Comments intended for documentation should use the style dictated by the documentation tool.
-A template for the ALMA project may be found in the C++ Standards Guide.
-This template includes a simple function example. - Block style and in-line comments are both acceptable. - Block style comments should be preceded by an empty line and have the same indentation as the section of code to which they refer.
+Exactly how this is done is still to be determined by the development environment chosen. - Comments intended for documentation should use the doxygen style.
+A template for the ALMA project may be found in the Appendix A This template includes a simple function example. - Block style and in-line comments are both acceptable. - Block style comments should be preceded by an empty line and have the same indentation as the section of code to which they refer.
 Block style comments should appear at the beginning of the relevant segment of code.